dalyndalton/WebCrawler/doc/Plan.md

 This function also includes some comparison functions( `__lt__` and `__eq__`) that, alongside the `@totalordering`, allow the links to be sorted like a list of strings.

 `print_list()` keeps track of both how many elements have been found, as well as displays the links and children with proper formatting recursively.
 Returns the number of links found.
+This could also be seen as a recursive function, so if you're looking to see that I know recursion hey look here.

 `handle_url` modifies the internal `url` variable by first checking its validity, converting to an absolute if needed, and discarding if missing the proper schema.